 Indian Black Salt, also known as Kala Namak adds an amazingly egg-like flavor to any dish.
 A tiny sprinkle on avocado can make it taste like egg salad.

 Healthy Vegan Substitutes for Cheese

 Many vegan cheese substitutes have all sorts of artificial ingredients, canola oil, nutritional yeast, and/or gums, so always read labels.
 Here are a few good choices to start with:

 Kite Hill Artisanal Delicacies are almond based and delicious, plus they have excellent ingredients! – Original, Ricotta, and Truffle Dill & Chive are highly recommended.
 They also have cream cheese style products, but those have a lot of added gums, so not as good.

 Treeline Treenut Cheeses are also great tasting and made with excellent ingredients.
 They are cashew based.

 Miyoko’s Fresh VeganMozz and Smoked VeganMozz are tasty and melty, though not particularly nutritious.
-Yummy for an occasional pizza or veggie burger dish.
+Good for an occasional pizza or veggie burger.
 However, most of their other products (while delicious) contain nutritional yeast, which is not recommended by Anthony William.

 Miyoko also has a cookbook called Artisan Vegan Cheese.
 Most of the recipes contain nutritional yeast, but there are a few that do not.
 Coconut oil is also a dominant ingredient, which can raise your cholesterol.
 You might be better off looking for recipes online.